Frederick Banting: Statements on Hudson's Bay Company

 The fur trade commissioner for the Hudson's Bay Company called Banting's remarks "false and slanderous", and a month later, the governor and general manager of HBC met Banting at the King Edward Hotel to demand a retraction.
 Banting stated that the reporter had betrayed his confidence, but did not retract his statement and reaffirmed that HBC was responsible for the death of indigenous residents by supplying the wrong kind of food and introducing diseases into the Arctic.
 As A. Y. Jackson notes in his memoir, since neither the governor nor the general manager had been to the Arctic, the meeting ended with them asking Banting's advice on what HBC ought to do: "He gave them some good advice and later he received a card at Christmas with the Governor's best wishes."

-Banting also maintained this position in his report to the Department of the Interior:He noted that "infant mortality was high because of the undernourishment of the mother before birth"; that "white man’s food leads to decay of native teeth"; that "tuberculosis has commenced.
+Banting also maintained this position in his report to the Department of the Interior:He noted that "infant mortality was high because of the undernourishment of the mother before birth"; that "white man's food leads to decay of native teeth"; that "tuberculosis has commenced.
 Saw several cases at Godhavn, Etah, Port Burwell, Arctic Bay"; that "an epidemic resembling influenza killed a considerable proportion of population at Port Burwell"; and that "the gravest danger faces the Eskimo in his transfer from a race-long hunter to a dependent trapper.
 White flour, sea-biscuits, tea and tobacco do not provide sufficient fuel to warm and nourish him."
 Furthermore, he discouraged the establishment of an Arctic hospital.
 The "proposed hospital at Pangnirtung would be a waste of money, as it could be reached by only a few natives."
 Banting's report contrasted starkly with the bland descriptions provided by the ship's physician, F. H. Stringer.

 Personal life

 Banting married twice.
-His first marriage was to Marion Robertson in 1924; they had one child, William (1929–1998).
+His first marriage was to Marion Robertson in 1924; they had one child.
 They divorced in 1932 and Banting married Henrietta Ball in 1937.